noodlewerk/NWPusher/README.md

 - Can you connect with the push servers?
 Try `[NWPusher connectWithIdentity:identity error:&error]` or `[NWPusher connectWithPKCS12Data:pkcs12 password:password error:&error]`.

+- Pusher connects on port `2195` with hosts `gateway.push.apple.com` and `gateway.sandbox.push.apple.com`, and on port `2196` with hosts `feedback.push.apple.com` and `feedback.sandbox.push.apple.com`.
+Make sure your firewall is configured to allow these connections.

 If nothing is delivered to the device then check:

 - Is the device online?
 Is it able to receive push notifications from other services?
 Try to get pushes from other apps, for example a messenger.
 Many wireless connections work visibly fine, but do not deliver push notifications.
 Try to switch to another wifi or cellular network.